How parents can help their kids accomplish tasks without immediate rewards

 These skills are important and essential to knowing what to do, when to do it, and how to push ourselves to do what is needed even if is not immediately rewarding.
 Although challenges in executive functioning are related to some mental health diagnoses, these difficulties are not a diagnosis itself.

-For example, many children with ADHD have executive functioning deficits, as do some children with learning disorders.
-Additionally, many children who do not have mental health disorders may still have difficulty in their execution of tasks and attention.
+Many children with ADHD have executive functioning deficits.
+Some children with learning disorders also have these difficulties.
+Additionally, children without mental health disorders may still struggle with task execution and attention.

 Children who have challenges with their executive functioning may: